TeamUltF4/Auto-PCOS_Classification_Challenge/README.md

 ### Threshold Evaluation Metrics

+The model predicts healthy and unhealthy images where 1 is for unhealthy and 0 is for healthy.
+So the 0.1 is healthy where 0.9 is Unhealthy
 Here are the evaluation metrics for different thresholds on the testing dataset:

 | Threshold | Mean Average Precision (mAP) | Accuracy | F1 Score |